retentioneering/retentioneering-tools/docs/source/user_guides/cohorts.rst

 params
 ~~~~~~

-:py:meth:`Cohorts.params<retentioneering.tooling.cohorts.cohorts.Cohorts.params>` property returns the Cohorts parameters that was used in the last ``Funnel.fit()`` call.
+:py:meth:`Cohorts.params<retentioneering.tooling.cohorts.cohorts.Cohorts.params>` property returns the Cohorts parameters that was used in the last ``Cohorts.fit()`` call.

 .. code-block:: python